Java-12-Aero/Javacat1-kOS-repo/Readme.md

 The shorthand of the MIT license is:
 1. Don't plagarize (give attribution to the source)
-1. Don't sue (No liability is promised)
+2. Don't sue (No liability is promised)

 For attribution, attribute scripts to **Javacat1** unless they state otherwise.

+## Readiness Level:

+The code contained within this repo is graded using the [NASA TRL](https://www.nasa.gov/directorates/heo/scan/engineering/technology/txt_accordion1.html) system, with 9 representing code that is actively deployed and 2 representing new, incomplete, untested code.